Ph.D. Student Handbook

 Applicants without a Master’s degree (or an equivalent professional degree) who are interested in the Ph.D.
 Program in particular may apply to one of the MAIS or MAAIS programs in JSIS.
 In the terminal year of that degree, such a student would apply for admission to the Ph.D.
 Program.

 Admission information on the Ph.D.
 Program is available at the official website.
-The application materials include the statement of purpose, writing sample, curriculum vitae, letters of recommendation, all undergraduate and graduate transcripts, and GRE and TOEFL test scores sent directly by the Educational Testing Service.
+The application materials include the statement of purpose, writing sample, curriculum vitae, letters of recommendation, all undergraduate and graduate transcripts and TOEFL test scores sent directly by the Educational Testing Service.
 The deadline for receipt of all application materials is January 15 for the year in which admission is sought.

 The Jackson School Ph.D.
 Program is designed as an accelerated program that can be completed in a three to five-year timeline.
 It is the Jackson School’s goal that all of its Ph.D. students are funded to the fullest possible extent during the first three years of the program.
 However, all departmental funding is dependent on funding allocation by the UW, which changes on a yearly basis.
 In some years we are able to fund fourth- and fifth-year students, and other years we can only fund up to the third year.